‘Twas the week before Christmas, in the year twenty-twenty

 Peru/La Salle – 36%

-Meanwhile, white Christmases are more common across the Northern Plains, the upper Midwest and in Rocky and Appalachian Mountain Ranges.
+As one might expect, white Christmases are more common across the Northern Plains, the upper Midwest and in Rocky and Appalachian Mountain Ranges.
 You can see an interactive map of the historical probabilities here.

-What are our chances of a white Christmas this year?
+How are our chances this year?